-Previously, I spoke with Kelly Pavich at the Bridges From School To Work with the Marriott Foundation (sponsored by Marriott Hotels as well as other sponsors).
+Previously, I spoke with Kelly Pavich at the Bridges From School To Work with the Marriott Foundation.
 The relationship has grown since 2016 and our dual relationship with ITKAN has developed even stronger.

 In our next discussion with Bridges, we chat with Emily Daw, who brings candidates forward to employers that are productive and diverse.

 Thanks for your time Emily.
 Can we talk a little more about Bridges?